IV. Oak – Sky – Divine Nature

 Oak reminds us of our inner strength and integrity as we reconnect with our divine nature.
 This is a time to revisit our roots so we can heal old wounds and stand strong in our truth.

 In 300 BCE, the King of Epirus claimed the Oaks of Dodona as his religious center.
 He declared it to be the earthly dwelling of Zeus, the “divine father.”
-Oak trees soon became symbols of patriarchal rule.
-Ironically, the Roman church destroyed the only remaining “divine” Dodona oak in 380 CE for its pagan “earthly” roots.
+Oak trees soon became symbols of patriarchal and imperial rule.
+In 380 CE, the Roman Empire destroyed this “divine” Dodona Oak because of its “pagan” (nature-based) roots.

 Message: The spirit of oak is held deep within in our collective memory.
 It asks us to listen to the sound of the wind so we can hear the voice of the divine within us and around us.
 By connecting with the energy of words we can listen with an open heart.
 Oak signals a time of stepping into our divine nature and peaceful power with honesty and integrity.
 By owning our truth and our voice, we will gain a clearer sense of what we need to accomplish and how.
 By choosing our words wisely we will be able to stand strong yet remain open, even in the face of adversity.

 Challenge: Focusing of what can others do for us versus working together for the common good.
 Being rigid, hard and closed.

 If you liked what you read and want more... you may be interested in having the actual guidebook and card deck.
 The 204 page full-color book is sold separately from the cards.
 My goal is to find a publisher who can offer this a set.
 In the meantime, you can purchase either the book or cards via these links.
 Thank you for you support.
 Laural